Central America Volcanic Arc: Contemporary regional overview

-The Central American Volcanic Arc consists of hundreds of volcanic formations, including stratovolcanoes, composite volcanos, calderas, and lava domes.
+The Central American Volcanic Arc consists of hundreds of volcanic formations, including stratovolcanoes, composite volcanoes, calderas, and lava domes.
 From a depositional standpoint, ash falls, ash flows, and deposits of tephra are prevalent throughout the region.
-Carbon and argon isotope dating has been used to date these deposits to the Quaternary, and it is suspected that several of these volcanos have been sporadically active for much of the past 200,000 years.
+Carbon and argon isotope dating has been used to date these deposits to the Quaternary, and it is suspected that several of these volcanoes have been sporadically active for much of the past 200,000 years.

-Some volcanos in the area have even produced large explosive eruptions in the recent past, including the October 25, 1902, eruption of the Santa Maria volcano in Guatemala.
+Some volcanoes in the area have even produced large explosive eruptions in the recent past, including the October 25, 1902, eruption of the Santa Maria volcano in Guatemala.
 This Plinian eruption spewed upwards of twenty cubic kilometers of ash almost thirty kilometers into the sky.
 Much of this ash was fine-grained, averaging less than 2 millimeters in size.

 Similarly, Cerro Negro, a 250-meter-tall volcano in northwest Nicaragua, erupted in 1971, 1992, and 1995.
-The two latter eruptions, occurring in the 1990’s, had similar magmatic compositions to one another, both broadly basaltic.
-However, as the water and carbon dioxide contents of each eruption were different—with the earlier eruption having higher levels of carbon dioxide and water vapor, and the later eruption degassing many of its volatiles-- markedly different styles of eruption occurred, with the 1992 eruption of Cerro Negro much more explosive than its 1995 counterpart.
+The two latter eruptions, occurring in the 1990s, had similar magmatic compositions to one another, both broadly basaltic.
+However, as the water and carbon dioxide contents of each eruption were different—with the earlier eruption having higher levels of carbon dioxide and water vapor, and the later eruption degassing many of its volatiles—markedly different styles of eruption occurred, with the 1992 eruption of Cerro Negro much more explosive than its 1995 counterpart.

-Other volcanos in Central America include the Salvadorian Santa Ana, Izalco, and San Salvador volcanoes, the Nicaraguan Masaya volcano, and the Costa Rican Miravalles, Irazú, and Poás volcanoes.
+Other volcanoes in Central America include the Salvadorian Santa Ana, Izalco, and San Salvador volcanoes, the Nicaraguan Masaya volcano, and the Costa Rican Miravalles, Irazú, and Poás volcanoes.
 Many remain sporadically active to this day, and likely will continue to be active into the future, as geologic and tectonic processes continue to shape the region.